jenkinsci/freestyle-multibranch-plugin/README.md

 # History

 When developing the idea of the literate project type, this project type was the first experiment on the road.
-The issue (currently unresolved) is that a lot of the Jenkins build steps and publishers have an implicit assumption that their parent is an AbstractProject and thus you find a lot of NullPointerExceptions thrown while trying to configure this job type.

 # Environment